 • Monitor to prevent damping off

-• Once seedlings have at least three true leaves, transplant them carefully into individual pots
+• When seedlings have more than three true leaves, transplant them carefully into individual pots

-basil sowing, how to sow basil, sowing aromatic herbs
+basil sowing, how to sow basil, sowing herbs

 Sowing can be done in a tray with a lid acting as a mini greenhouse

-• Cut a 1.5-litre plastic bottle in half horizontally, keeping the lower part
+• Using a cutter or scissors, cut a 1.5-litre plastic bottle in half, keeping only the lower part

-• Fill the bottom third with clay pebbles and moisten with water
+• Fill two-thirds with clay pebbles and moisten with water

 • Moisten the compost

-• Place 2–3 basil seeds, spaced 2 cm apart, on the surface
+• Place 2-3 basil seeds, spaced 2 cm apart, on the compost surface

 • Cover with about 5 mm of compost